brooksdubois/tFHEKotlinExample/kvm-root/README.md

 # tFHE With Zama in Kotlin

+## NOTE: All of this information is out of date and will be updated soon.
+> The way to run this is to start ktor and run mpc_live_e2e_test.zsh
+> further modifications will be made to this readme to explain how to run works.

 This is a multi-project gradle build with a few moving pieces I will attempt to describe here.

 The core tenets of this project are that: